HadesArchitect/GrafanaCassandraDatasource/README.md

 SELECT sensor_id, temperature, registered_at, location FROM test.test WHERE sensor_id IN (99051fe9-6a9c-46c2-b949-38ef78858dd1, 99051fe9-6a9c-46c2-b949-38ef78858dd0) AND registered_at > $__timeFrom and registered_at < $__timeTo
 ```

 1. Order of fields in the SELECT expression doesn't matter except `ID` field.
-This field used to distinguish different time series, so it is important to keep it on the first position.
+This field used to distinguish different time series, so it is important to keep it or any other column with low cardinality on the first position.
-* **Identifier** - the first property in the SELECT expression must be the ID, something that uniquely identifies the data (e.g. `sensor_id`)
+* **Identifier** - the first property in the SELECT expression should be the ID, something that uniquely identifies the data (e.g. `sensor_id`)
 * **Value** - There should be at least one numeric value among returned fields, if query result will be used to draw graph.
 * **Timestamp** - There should be one timestamp value, if query result will be used to draw graph.
 * There could be any number of additional fields, however be cautious when using multiple numeric fields as they are interpreted as values by grafana and therefore are drawn on TimeSeries graph.